 Chuck Cannon: I'm teleworking as much as feasible and only leaving the house for absolute necessities, such as medicine refills or basic needs.

 Keara Wallace Crouse (right): "Between wearing masks, hand sanitizing, washing hands and going through Lysol and disinfecting wipes like toilet paper, I go to the store only when necessary and clean/disinfect my home and scrubs/shoes daily.
 My family also follows col as instructed."

-Guardian

-Editorial Staff

-Brig.
-Gen. Patrick D. Frank Joint Readiness Training Center and Fort Polk commanding general

-Col. Ryan K. Roseberry

-Garrison commander

-Kim Reischling Public affairs officer

-Chuck Cannon

-Command information officer

-Angie Thorne T.C.
-Bradford Keith Houin Staff writers

-Editorial Offices

-Building 4919, Magnolia Street

-Fort Polk, LA 71459-5060

-Voice (337) 531-4033

-Fax (337) 531-1401

-Email: Kimberly.K.Reischling.civ@mail.milTrading post ads:

-tradingpostads@yahoo.com Fort Polk Homepage home.army.mil/polk/ Advertising For advertising contact (337) 404-7242 Email: sales@thefortpolkguardian.com The Guardian, a civilian enterprise newspaper, is an authorized publication for members of the U.S. Army.
+RBORA Guardian Editorial Staff Brig.
+Gen. Patrick D. Frank Joint Readiness Training Center and Fort Polk commanding general Col. Ryan K. Roseberry Garrison commander Kim Reischling Public affairs officer Chuck Cannon Command information officer Angie Thorne T.C.
+Bradford Keith Houin Staff writers Editorial Offices Building 4919, Magnolia Street Fort Polk, LA 71459-5060 Voice (337) 531-4033 Fax (337) 531-1401 Email: Kimberly.K.Reischling.civ@mail.mil Trading post ads: tradingpostads@yahoo.com Fort Polk Homepage home.army.mil/polk/ Advertising For advertising contact (337) 404-7242 Email: sales@thefortpolkguardian.com The Guardian, a civilian enterprise newspaper, is an authorized publication for members of the U.S. Army.
 Contents of the Guardian are not necessarily official views of, or endorsed by, the U.S. Government, Department of Defense, Department of the Army or Fort Polk.

 The Guardian is published weekly by the Public Affairs Office, Joint Readiness Training Center and Fort Polk.
 Printed circulation is 13,000.

-Everything advertised in this publication shall be made available for purchase, use or patronage without regard to race, color, religion, sex, national origin, age, marital status, physical handicap, political affiliation or any other nonmerit factor of the purchaser, user or patron.
+Everything advertised in this publication shall be made available for purchase, use or patronage without regard to race, color, religion, sex, national origin, age, marital status, physical handicap, political affiliation or any other nonmerit factor of the purchaser, user or patron

 A confirmed violation of this policy of equal opportunity by an advertiser will result in the refusal to print advertising from that source.
-All editorial content of the Guardian is prepared, edited, provided and approved by the Public Affairs Office, Joint Readiness Training Center and Fort Polk.
-The Guardian is printed by the Natchitoches Times, a private firm in no way connected with the Department of the Army, under exclusive written contract with Fort Polk.
-The civilian printer is responsible for commercial advertising. mercial advertising.
+All editorial content of the mercial advertising.
+The appearance of advertising in this publication, including inserts and supplements, does not constitute en-dorsement by the Department of the Army or the Natchitoches Times of the products or services advertised.